northwestern-omega-delta-phi/forms-email/README.md

 ## Customization

-**NOTE: This script inserts the respondent's name by taking their name from the google form.
-If you want to include this functionality, make sure that the second question after collecting emails is asking for their first name.
+**NOTE: This script inserts the respondent's name by taking their name from the Google Form.
+If you want to include this functionality, make sure that the second question after collecting emails is asking for the respondent's name.
 For more information, look at the Getting User's Responses from the Form**

 ### Change the Subject and Body of the Email

-***Note**: If you want to change the subject of body to include any responses from the form then look below at **Getting User's Responses from the Form**.
+***Note**: If you want to change the email subject or body of the email to include any responses from the form then look below at **Getting User's Responses from the Form**.

 In `Code.js` you will see the following code in line 16: